Outreach and Schools

 Our longest standing and highest profile activity is our schools’ lecture series in which we visit your class to talk about various topics in chemistry; some are of a tutorial nature while others illustrate the frontiers of chemical knowledge.
 These can be provided locally in your school or delivered online as a webinar.

 Supporting Advanced Higher Chemistry

 We are happy to discuss with chemistry teachers supporting Advanced Higher Chemistry student projects their needs for analytical support.
-For details of how to initiate these discussion see Supporting Advanced Higher Chemistry.

 Royal Society of Chemistry Activities